-The Teaming Partner List will be available on eXCHANGE and will be regularly updated to reflect new teaming partners who provide their organization's information.
+The Teaming Partner List is available on eXCHANGE (under Notice of Intent No. DE-FOA-0003517) and will be regularly updated to reflect new teaming partners who provide their organization's information.

 SUBMISSION INSTRUCTIONS: View the Teaming Partner List by visiting the eXCHANGE homepage and clicking on "Teaming Partners" within the left-hand navigation pane.
 This page allows users to view published Teaming Partner Lists.
 To join the Teaming Partner List, submit a request within eXCHANGE.
 Select the appropriate Teaming Partner List from the drop-down menu, and fill in the following information: Investigator Name, Organization Name, Organization Type, Topic Area, Background and Capabilities, Website, Contact Address, Contact Email, and Contact Phone.